starnold-redhat/demos/pipelines-and-gitops/SETUP.md

 4. Setup the pipeline

-  The thing that is missing from the pipeline, is the automatic link between building a new image on a code change, and letting ArgoCD know about it.
+  The thing that is missing from the pipeline, is the automatic link between building a new image on a code change, and letting Openshift GitOps know about it.
 So to fix this we need to add a new task, which updates the gitops repository with the new image tag whenever a pipeline runs.

     * First thing is to create the new task which needs an image with both the git command line and kustomize installed.
     * First copy the kustomize image into the cluster with